How Traditional Chinese Medicine uses Cordyceps

 So I’m always cautious when talking about herbs and other natural medicines.

-With this as the frame for our conversation here, I’d like to share with you one of my favorite medicinals for treating lung issues like bronchitis, asthma, dry coughs and allergies in people who have some weakness with the lung or respiratory system.
+With this as the frame for our conversation here, I’d like to share with you one of my favorite anti-inflammatory medicinals for treating lung issues like bronchitis, asthma, dry coughs and allergies in people who have some weakness with the lung or respiratory immune system.

 Dong Chong Xia Cao - The Caterpillar Fungus